TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationFiles.rst

 With TYPO3 v12, the names for both files and their location have been changed.

-The prefix "Local" in :php:`LocalConfiguration.php` originates from the three-divided location of "System", "Global" and "Local" extensions - the latter is "specific to a TYPO3 installation" where as other extensions and configuration could be shared with multiple TYPO3 installations.
+The prefix "Local" in :php:`LocalConfiguration.php` originates from the three-divided location of "system", "global" and "local" extensions - the latter is "specific to a TYPO3 installation" where as other extensions and configuration could be shared with multiple TYPO3 installations.